Buy Tickets To The Current Show At The Foxwoods Theatre

 No Broadway theatre can compare to the Ford Center for the Performing Arts for its off-stage drama.

 Flamboyant Canadian impresario Garth Drabinsky rose to prominence by producing such hits as Phantom of the Opera, Kiss of the Spider Woman and Show Boat.
 He undertook the project to build a new Broadway theatre through Corporate sponsorships and tax credits in under a year.
 He tore down the rather beautiful, but aged Apollo and Lyric Theatres in 1998 and built the Ford Center for the Performing Arts specifically to launch his new show Ragtime.
 With a new theatre and a new name he launched the show in late 1998 but it floundered as Drabinsky was implicated in a financial irregularity that rocked the Broadway world.

 The Ford Center for the Performing Arts theater is extremely wide and every seat gives an excellent view of the proscenium stage.
 The best seats are in the rows with the double letters.
 The Ford has a seating capacity of 1,821 and is usually home to the more gregarious shows on Broadway.

 The Ford Center for the Performing Arts is located between Seventh and Eighth Avenues.
+By Subway: